shi-rudo/awesome-stock-trading/README.md

 ### Knowledge
 - [Investopedia](https://www.investopedia.com) - Investopedia.com is a website that provides educational content, news, analysis, and tools related to investing, finance, and business.
+- [StockScreening101](https://www.stockscreening101.com) - StockScreening101 is a website that provides educational content, news, analysis, and tools related to investing, finance, and business.
 - [Wallstreetmojo](https://www.wallstreetmojo.com) - Learn Investment Banking, Finance Modeling and Excel with more than 4800+ Articles, Self Study Guides, Resources and courses.

 ### Most Important Stock Exchanges